pylon-architecture/pylon-ops/README.md

 # whisper-ops
-This is the GitOps repository for a demo of the Whisper release engineering architecture.
+This is the GitOps repository for the reference implementation of the Pylon release engineering reference architecture.

-This is a **VIBE CODED** demo.
-It is not guaranteed to be secure or production quality.
-Re-use at your own risk.
+The reference implementation is a **VIBE CODED** example of the architecture.
+It is intended for learning and demonstration.
+It is **NOT** guaranteed to be **secure** or **production quality**.
+Re-use the code at your own risk.

 The contents are covered by the Apache 2.0 open source license.
-Contact a contributor if you need it dual licensed.
+Contact a contributor if you would like it dual licensed.